Wyoming Lease Agreement Templates (6)

 Rent-to-Own Lease Agreement – Common residential contract with a right for the tenant to buy space/property at an agreed price.

-Room Rental Agreement – For individuals living in a home with shared space such as kitchen, living room, porch/patio, outside areas, etc. The contract creates a common agreement amongst the persons in relation to cleaning, expenses, utilities, and other fees/charges.
+Room Rental Agreement – For individuals living in a home with shared spaces such as a kitchen, living room, patio, etc. The contract creates a common agreement amongst the persons in relation to cleaning, expenses, utilities, and other fees/charges.

 Sublease Agreement – For a tenant that is seeking to rent the same space they are bound to in a lease with the landlord.
-Usually, the landlord must approve this type o tenancy.
+Usually, the landlord must approve this type of tenancy.

 Required Disclosures (2)

-Lead-Based Paint Disclosure – Federal law requires landlords of properties constructed before 1978 to hand out a guide on how to watch or lead paint inside the property.
+1. Lead-Based Paint Disclosure & EPA Pamphlet (conditional) – Federal law requires landlords of properties constructed before 1978 to inform current and prospective tenants of the possible existence of lead-based paint inside the property.

-Nonrefundable Fees (§ 1-21-1207) – If any part of the security deposit or other such fee is non-refundable, it must be specifically stated in the lease.
+2. Nonrefundable Fees (conditional) – If any portion of the security deposit is nonrefundable, this must be disclosed to the tenant in writing and included in the lease agreement.[1]

 Security Deposits

-Returning (§ 1-21-1208(a)) – The landlord is to return the deposit within thirty (30) days of lease termination or fifteen (15) days of receiving receipt of the tenant’s forwarding address, whichever is later.
+Returning – The landlord must return the security deposit funds to the tenant within 30 days of the end of the lease or within 15 days of receiving the tenant’s forwarding address, whichever is later.[2]

-If the rent is not paid on the due date, the landlord can issue a 3-day notice to pay or quit to the tenant.
+Grace Period – There is no statutory grace period in Wyoming.
+The tenant must be current on all rent payments as required by the lease.[3]
+If the rent is not paid on the due date, the landlord can issue a three-day notice to pay or quit to the tenant.

 Right to Enter (Landlord)